meshhq/react-redux-boilerplate/README.md

 The objective of this project is simple: **to provide developers with a pre-configured, standardized application template that allows them to start writing feature code immediately**.

 This project will save developers time and headache when getting started with a new project.
-It will also provide them with a project strucutre and configuration that can be used across all of their applications.
+It will also provide them with a project strucutre and configuration that can be used across all of their future applications.

 ## Tooling